Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Introduction

-Motivated by the aforementioned practical limitations of centralized and distributed approaches for Fisher markets, in this work, we study a generalization of Fisher markets to the setting of online user arrival wherein users with privately known utilities and budgets arrive sequentially.
-As opposed to centralized allocation methods, we develop a novel algorithmic approach to adjust prices in the market based solely on users' \emph{revealed preferences}, i.e., observations of the bundle of goods users purchase given the set prices.
-Furthermore, in contrast to traditional distributed approaches for Fisher markets that involve a simulated setting with repeated user interactions, our work considers a real market setting wherein users arrive sequentially over time rather than repeatedly interacting in the market.
-In the online and incomplete information setting studied in this work, we also establish the performance limitations of uniform (static) pricing, which has been the holy grail in the equilibrium computation literature for Fisher markets\footnote{An equilibrium price vector in classical Fisher markets is by definition a single (uniform) price vector that applies to all users in the market.}.
-As a result, our work points toward developing novel tools and methods to more deeply understand market equilibria in online variants of Fisher markets and, more generally, highlights the benefit of designing adaptive mechanisms for online resource allocation~\cite{arlotto2019uniformly}.
+Motivated by the aforementioned practical limitations of centralized and distributed approaches for Fisher markets, we study a generalization of Fisher markets to the setting of online user arrival wherein users with privately known utilities and budgets arrive sequentially.
+Such an online incomplete information setting of Fisher markets models several practical applications, which we elucidate through examples in Section~\ref{sec:examples}.
+In this online incomplete information variant of Fisher markets, we go beyond traditional centralized pricing mechanisms in classical Fisher markets through the development of \emph{posted-price} mechanisms, wherein each arriving user purchases their most favored bundle of goods given the set prices.
+Furthermore, in contrast to traditional distributed approaches for Fisher markets that involve a simulated setting with repeated user interactions, our work considers a real market setting wherein users arrive sequentially over time.
+Notably, in this work, we develop a posted-price mechanism using a novel algorithmic approach that adjusts prices based solely on users' \emph{revealed preferences}, i.e., observations of the bundle of goods users purchase given the set prices.
+This algorithmic approach is conducive to deployment in practical contexts, as it involves posted prices and uses past user consumption behavior that is typically readily available with the proliferation of data on customer interactions enabled through advances in modern-day computing.
+We further note that these posted-price mechanisms are in contrast to prior work in online resource allocation~\citep{Balseiro2020DualMD,li2020simple} that typically involve \emph{hidden-price} mechanisms, wherein a central planner allocates resources to users after observing their attributes, e.g., user valuations revealed through bids in an auction.

+Beyond developing posted-price mechanisms, we also establish the performance limitations of uniform (static) pricing, a primary focus of the equilibrium computation literature for Fisher markets, wherein a single price vector applies to all users.
+Furthermore, to analyse our developed algorithms, in addition to traditional tools in online learning, e.g., convex programming duality, we leverage techniques from parametric optimization and also develop a novel potential function argument that leverages the structural properties of Fisher markets.
+Thus, our work points toward developing novel methods to more deeply understand market equilibria in online variants of Fisher markets and, more generally, highlights the benefit of designing adaptive posted-price mechanisms for online resource allocation~\citep{arlotto2019uniformly}.